pace-neutrons/Euphonic/doc/source/installation.rst

   pip install euphonic[matplotlib]

-If you don't require plotting or reading of Phonopy files, just use:
+If you don't require any of the extra depencencies, just use:

 .. code-block:: bash